timocov/dts-bundle-generator/README.md

 ## Why?

-If you have modules you can create definitions by default via `tsc`, but it generates it for each module separately.
+If you have modules you can create definitions by default via `tsc`, but it generates them for each module separately.
 Yeah, you can use `outFile` (for `amd` and `system`) but it generates code like this:
 ```ts
 declare module "a" {
     export class A {